BryantSarabia/SE4IOT/readme.md

 It is responsible of evaluating the sensors data by using the user preferences and to send the commands to the actuators.

+There is a evaluation rule for every type of sensor.
+The current evaluation rules are the following:

+- **Light rule**:
+  - If lights are disabled, do not perform any action.
+  - If there is not motion in the room, do not perform any action.
+  - Otherwise, if the light sensor value is less than the minimum brightness, increase the brightness.
+If the light sensor value is greater than the maximum brightness, decrease the brightness.

+- **Motion rule**:
+  - If lights are disabled, turn off the lights.
+  - If there is motion in the room, turn on the lights.
+Otherwise, turn off the lights.

+After the central control system generates the action to perform, it sends the action to the actuator using MQTT.

 ## Requirements

 - Docker